Type 97 Chi-Ha medium tank: World War II

 The Type 97 Shinhōtō Chi-Ha tanks were first used in combat in the battle of Corregidor in 1942.
 The updated 47 mm gun was easily capable of dealing with the armor of the American M3 Stuart light tanks, although in later combat service it was shown only to be effective against the sides and rear of the M4 Sherman medium tank.

 During the Battle of Saipan on the night of 16–17 June, Type 97s of the 9th Tank Regiment, joined with Type 95s of the 136th Infantry Regiment in an all-out counterattack against the established beachhead by American Marines that had landed the day before.
 Led by the 44 tanks from the 9th, the Type 97s and Type 95s were knocked out by a Marine platoon of M4A2 tanks, several M3 75mm half-tracks, bazookas and 37mm antitank guns.
 It was the largest Japanese armor attack of the Pacific Theater of Operations.
-However, the Japanese Army seldom made major armored attacks during the Pacific War due to the limited maneuvering areas that prevailed on islands in the South Pacific ocean.
+However, the Japanese Army seldom made major armored attacks during the Pacific War due to the limited maneuvering areas that prevailed on islands in the South Pacific Ocean.
 Terrain dictated the battle and IJA tanks were emplaced in hull defilade positions or even buried up to their turrets.

 During the Battle of Guam, 29 Type 97 and Type 95 tanks of the IJA 9th Tank Regiment and nine Type 95s of the 24th Tank Company were lost to bazooka fire or M4 tanks.
 At the Battle of Okinawa, 13 Type 95s and 14 Type 97 Shinhōtō Chi-Ha tanks of the understrength IJA 27th Tank Regiment faced 800 American tanks of eight US Army and two USMC tank battalions.
 The Japanese tanks were defeated in their counter-attacks of 4–5 May 1945.
 Similar conditions were repeated in the Kwantung Army's defense against the Soviet invasion of Manchuria, although there was little tank-versus-tank action.
 The Soviet Red Army captured 389 tanks.

 After World War II

 Some Japanese tanks remained in use, under new ownership, postwar by both sides during the Chinese Civil War.
 Japanese units in China that surrendered to the National Revolution Army at the end of war turned over their armor to the Republic of China.
 By the time the civil war restarted the Nationalist 3rd Tank regiment based in Beijing was exclusively equipped with Japanese tanks, including Type 97.
 Japanese armor was used because American aid to the Nationalists, including tanks and other vehicles had been severely curtailed.

 Type 97 tanks captured during the Soviet invasion of Manchuria were turned over to the Chinese Communist army.
 After victory in the civil war, the Chinese People's Liberation Army (PLA) continued to use them in their inventory.
 The PLA's force of 349 tanks in 1949 consisted mainly of Japanese Type 95 Ha-Go and Type 97 tanks.
+In Japan, a number of Type 97 tanks were demilitarized and used post-war for reconstruction.